How Long Should a Widow or Widower Wait Before Dating?

 Immediately following bereavement, you and your family have to make adjustments.
 This can be a challenging time for a widow or widower and coming to terms with this new life state can be hard.

-It’s Normal to Have Reservations
+It’s Understandable to Have Reservations about Dating Again

 Everyone’s experience is different and there are no hard and fast criteria to make things happen quickly or more effectively.
 Sometimes it takes a while for the right person to come along.
 Taking your time and building a relationship gradually, can be a blessing and offers the opportunity to get to know someone through exchanging private messages before you commit to meeting up.